madhawi-de-mel/tournament-mgmt-api/README.md

 | coach | john | john123 |
 | player | andrew | andrew123 |

+Dummy coach and player are both in team-id: 1
 A super user is created to view group and user information/permission through Django Admin Dashboard (http://127.0.0.1:8000/admin/)

 **Endpoints**